 Pursuant to PROMESA and the establishment of the Oversight Board, the United States Congress provided a mechanism to allow for the fiscal and economic discipline that ultimately resulted in the orderly restructuring of the Commonwealth obligations.
-After years of extensive litigation with creditors, on October 26, 2021, the Commonwealth enacted the Law to End the Bankruptcy of Puerto Rico (Law 53) to, among other things, approve the issuance of the New General Obligation Bonds and Contingent Value Instruments (CVIs) necessary to implement the restructuring transactions contemplated in the Seventh Amended Plan of Adjustment.
-The Title III Court confirmed that version of the plan on January 18, 2022, and it became effective on March 15, 2022.
-On that date, the Commonwealth emerged from Title III of PROMESA after consummating its Eighth Amended Plan of Adjustment.
+After years of extensive litigation with creditors, on October 26, 2021, the Commonwealth enacted the Law to End the Bankruptcy of Puerto Rico (Law 53) to, among other things, approve the issuance of the new general obligation bonds (the GO Bonds) and contingent value instruments (CVIs) necessary to implement the restructuring transactions contemplated in the Commonwealth plan of adjustment, subject to certain amendments that would preserve pension benefits.
+The Title III Court confirmed the Commonwealth Plan of Adjustment (as defined below) on January 18, 2022, and it became effective on March 15, 2022.

-Notwithstanding the circumstances existing on June 30, 2020, based on subsequent events that remediated the Commonwealth's financial condition and addressed its liabilities, management does not believe there is substantial doubt about the Commonwealth's ability to continue as a going concern as of the date of these basic financial statements.
+Since the Commonwealth remediated its financial condition and addressed its liabilities through the implementation of the Commonwealth Plan of Adjustment, management does not believe there is substantial doubt about the Commonwealth's ability to continue as a going concern as of the date of these financial statements.